What does it take to start a small business?

 There is one source of funding that often can get overlooked: a small business grant.

-Chances are you may not have heard much about business grants.
+Chances are you may not have heard about business grants.
 Still, there is a healthy supply of grants that are typically available if you know where to look.
 Here are a few suggestions to get you started:

-This website features more than 26,000 grants and other funding opportunities from a variety of sources, including government agencies, charitable foundations, and corporations.
+This website features more than 27,000 grants and other funding opportunities from a variety of sources, including government agencies, charitable foundations, and corporations.

 You can easily navigate to a “small business” section to help narrow your search.
 However, to get all the details on the grant, you’ll likely have to pay to subscribe.